 Back to Health News & Stories

 Women expect hot flashes with menopause.
-But, weight gain is the least popular AND least expected side effect of this hormonal shift.
+But weight gain—especially around your waist—is the least popular side effect of this hormonal shift.
 Here's what you can do.

 middle-aged woman meditating and doing yoga at home

 Menopause is a mixed bag of little surprises.
-While most women look forward to saying goodbye to tampons and pads, far fewer are excited to now experience hot flashes and night sweats.
+While most women look forward to saying goodbye to tampons and pads, far fewer are excited to experience other symptoms like hot flashes, sleeplessness, or brain fog.
 And it's probably fair to say that weight gain is the least popular and often least expected "side effect" of this hormonal shift.

-Considering many women struggle with their weight on a good day, it's not surprising that this is the number one complaint from patients going through this transition.
+Considering many women struggle with their weight on a good day, it's not surprising that this is a top complaint from women going through this transition.

 The biology of menopause